erinkelsey/erin-kelsey/content/skills/MySQL/index.md

 used:
   - Create SQL queries, in order to have a clearer view of the data within databases
   - Create scripts to analyze data in databases
-  - Utilize sequelize package to perform database operations with MySQL databases
+  - Utilize sequelize package to perform database operations with MySQL databases in NodeJS applications
 practice:
   - name: 'all'
     projects: